MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 ms.date: 05/15/2024
 ---

-# Step 2.
-Pilot and deploy Defender for Office 365
+# Pilot and deploy Defender for Office 365

 **Applies to:**
 - Microsoft Defender XDR